wannabewayno/La-Poste/timesheet.md

 ### 11:11am start
 * Add dropdown for the hamburger that renders the buttons it replaces in a container
-* add event listner to the document to listen for clicks outside of the dropdown and close the dropdown
+* add event listener to the document to listen for clicks outside of the dropdown and close the dropdown
 * Adding a little validation to the signin form for completeness
 ### 2:42pm stop (3.5hr)